007/CarND/project3/writeup_report.md

 ![alt_text][sharp-turn-flip]

 Data was also sourced from the corresponding `left` and `right` images, and a constant angle was added to each to simulate recovery data.
 If we assume the `center` image corresponds to the `steering` data, then the `left` image should be the steering angle plus some small amount, and the `right` image should be the steering angle minus some small amount.
+No effort was made to ennsure the result was valid; it is desireable for the driving model to saturate for values outside its expected range, and that matches the behavior of the simulator.

 ![alt_text][left-sample]
 ![alt_text][right-sample]

-These two were additionally augmented with horizontal flipping.
-With all of the above, each input sample row yielded 6 different training examples.
+These two were subsequently augmented further with horizontal flipping.
+With all of the above processing, each input sample row yielded 6 different training examples.

 ###Model Architecture and Training Strategy